feliciahsieh/FlyinIn/README.md

 <p align="center"><img src="LogoFlyinIn.png" width="150px" /></p>

 ## Welcome
-Flyin In is written in Javascript and uses API's from Twilio, FlightAware, and Google Maps.
+Flyin In is written in Javascript, JQuery, Bootstrap and uses API's from Twilio, FlightAware, and Google Maps.
 This App is UNDER CONSTRUCTION.
 Please be patient as I am actively developing it and hope to have a working version by mid-February.
 Thanks.

 ## Table of Contents